baconjs/bacon.js/README.md

 milliseconds.
 This means that event is only emitted after the given "quiet period".

+`stream.bufferWithTime(delay)` buffers stream events with given delay.
+The buffer is flushed at most once in the given delay.
+So, if your input contains [1,2,3,4,5,6,7], then you might get two events containing [1,2,3,4] and [5,6,7] respectively, given that the flush occurs between numbers 4 and 5.

 `stream.toProperty(initialValue)` creates a Property based on the EventStream.
 You can optionally pass an initial value